3 Cybaris 1 (2012)

 This article will compare Canada’s implementation and treatment of the utility requirement with the implementation and treatment practiced in the United States and Europe—two jurisdictions that represent prevailing approaches to utility and also constitute a major share of the world’s patenting activity.
 The article will first examine the statutory and judicial situation in each of the jurisdictions, including a review of the major international treaties and agreements to which each is subject.
 It will then present a case study that looks at the judicial challenges brought against various members of a single patent family in the United States, Europe, and Canada, and compare the results of those challenges.
 This analysis, we believe, reveals that the recent shift in Canada’s approach to the utility requirement conflicts with international norms and thus presents implications for patentees, patent law harmonization, and international treaty obligations.

 Erstling, Jay; Salmela, Amy M.; and Woo, Justin N., "Usefulness Varies by Country: The Utility Requirement of Patent Law in the United States, Europe and Canada" (2012).
 Faculty Scholarship.
-Paper 242.
+242.